-Repeat the operations under the heading 2.
-Using the Whale Submersible pump, removing the pump from the Watermaster socket each time.
+Repeat the operations described immediately above.
+Use the Whale Submersible pump, removing the pump from the Watermaster socket each time.

-Using the Whale Watermaster Pressure Pump The water system can be primed as follows, after the onboard water tank has been filled.
+Using the Whale Watermaster Pressure Pump

+The water system can be primed as follows, after the onboard water tank has been filled.

-- Switch on the ancillary power supply to the pump at the main panel. - Open one hot tap e.g. Kitchen sink. - Water will flow from the open tap after filling the water heater.
-This could take a few minutes if the water heater was empty. - When the water is flowing smoothly, close the hot tap and open the cold tap to expel any air left in the plumbing system, close this tap when the water runs smoothly. - The system is now ready for use. - Repeat with all taps to expel any air in the system - Remove the shower head and repeat the above actions to dispel any air from that as well.
+- Switch on the ancillary power supply to the pump at the main panel. - Open one hot tap, e.g. kitchen sink. - Water will flow from the open tap after filling the water heater.
+This could take a few minutes if the water heater was empty. - When the water is flowing smoothly, close the hot tap and open the cold tap to expel any air left in the plumbing system.
+Close this tap when the water runs smoothly. - The system is now ready for use. - Repeat with all taps to expel any air in the system.